 Measure Clinical rationale Implications for patient care Access s standards 1 Time to initial clinical assessment in Emergency Departments and Urgent Treatment Centres (type 1 and 3 A&E departments).
 Focus on patient safety prioritisation and streaming to the most appropriate service, including liaison psychiatry and community mental health crisis services.
 This needs to be easily understandable for patients, and is regarded by the public as important.
 This will identify life- threatening conditions faster.
-It ensures timely clinical assessment to identify anybody who is in need of immediate treatment, and allows patients to be directed to the service and practioner best able to meet their needs at ar early stage in the patient's journey.
+It ensures timely clinical assessment to identify anybody who is in need of immediate treatment, and allows patients to be directed to the service and practiconer best able to meet their needs at an early stage in the patient's journey.
 2 Time to emergency treatment for critically ill and injured patients.
-Highest priority patients get high-quality care with specific time-to-treatments, with proven clinical benefit. treatment in the first hour as: • stroke; • heart attack (MI-STEMI); • major trauma; • critically ill patients (including sepsis); • acute severe asthma; • mental health presentation 3 Time in A&E (all A&E departments and mental health equivalents).
-Measure the mean waiting time for all patients.
-Strengthen rules on reporting prolonged trolley waits for admission, including reporting to the CQC.
-Measures the time all patients are in A&E. Reduce risk of patient harm through long waits for admission or inappropriate admission.
-Reduce very long waits for those who need care.
-4 Utilisation of Same Day Emergency Care.
-Incentivise avoidance of overnight admission and improve hospital flow.
-Identifies a group of patients with urgent healthcare needs who would benefit from rapid assessment and review by a senior clinician.
-The aim is to complete all diagnostic tests, treatment and care that are required in a single day, in order to avoid an unnecessary overnight hospital stay.
-Reduction in overnight eat admissions and improved patient experience. and va Supporting indicator Call response standards for 111 and 000 Assure a rapid response, and match patients Ensures that a patient's call is answered and response, is answered and response > Call response standards for 111 and 999.
-Assure a rapid response, and match patients Ensures that a patient's call is answered and assessed
+Highest priority patients get high-quality care with specific time-to-treatments, with proven clinical benefit. treatment in the first hour as: • stroke; • heart attack (MF-STEMI); • major trauma; • critically ill patients (including sepsis); • acute severe asthma; • mental health presentationaTime in A&E (all A&E departments and mental health equivalents).Measure the mean waiting time for all patients.
+Strengthen rules on reporting prolonged trolley waits for admission, including reporting to the QC.Measures the time all patients are in A&E. Reduce risk of patient harm through long waits for those who need care.4Utilisation of Same Day Emergency Care.Incentivise avoidance of overnight admission and improve hospital flow.Identifies a group of patients are in a single day, in order to avoid an unnecessary overnight hospital stay.4 3departments and mental health equivalents).time for all patients.
+Strengthen rules on reporting prolonged trolley waits for admission, including reporting to the CQC.patients are in A&E. Reduce risk of patient harm through long waits for admission or inappropriate admission.
+Reduce very long waits for those who need care.4Utilisation of Same Day Emergency Care.Incentivise avoidance of overnight admission and improve hospital flow.Identifies a group of patients with urgent healthcare needs who would benefit from rapid assessment and review by a senior clinician.
+The aim is to complete all diagnostic tests, treatment and care that are required in a single day, in order to avoid an unnecessary overnight hospital stay. stroke; heart attack (MI-STEMI); major trauma; critically ill patients (including sepsis); acute severe asthma; mental health Same Day Emergency Care.overnight admission and improve hospital flow.patients with urgent healthcare needs who would benefit from rapid assessment and review by a senior clinician.
+The aim is 3 departments and mental time for all patients.
+Strengthen rules on reporting prolonged trolley waits for admission, including reporting to the patients are in A&E. Reduce risk of patient harm through long waits for admission or inappropriate admission.
+Reduce very long waits for those who 4 Same Day overnight admission and patients with urgent healthcare needs who would benefit from rapid assessment and review by a senior clinician.
+The aim is to complete all diagnostic tests, treatment and care that are required in a single day, in order to avoid an unnecessary overnight hospital stay. lear Call response standards for Assure a rapid response Ensures that a patient's call